-Announcing Aviation Cultures’ next conference, Mk.VIII, a collaboration with the Canadian Aviation Historical Society in Canada and online 17-20 June 2026!
+Announcing Aviation Cultures’ next conference, Mk.VIII, a collaboration with the Canadian Aviation Historical Society (CAHS) at the KF Centre for Excellence at Kelowna, BC, in Canada and online 17-20 June 2026!
 The Aviation Cultures Mk.VIII Conference team is led by co-organisers Edward Soye, in Canada, and James Kightly, in Australia, as well as the Aviation Cultures team.
-The highly-experienced Canadian Aviation Historical Society will continue their usual Convention process, with both teams working jointly to bring the best of both worlds.
+The highly-experienced Canadian Aviation Historical Society will continue their Convention process, with both teams working jointly to bring the best of both worlds, ably hosted by the KF Centre for Excellence team, with the full value Aviation Cultures online experience.

 Please stay tuned across the usual social media channels, particularly this website, Facebook, LinkedIn and BlueSky, or go to the ‘Contact’ page at the header and we’ll get back to you!
 Because of the wider, global attendees, we’ll be announcing themes and opening a call for papers later this year.
 Among the usual CAHS Convention aspects, and the Aviation Cultures concepts, we’ll also be looking forward to exploring the similarities and contrasts between Australian and Canadian aviation.